Izaberu/GettingandCleaningData-prog/CodeBook.md

     - subject unique identifier
     - values 1 to 30
 * activity
-    -describes activity for which is measured
+    - describes activity for which is measured
-     -values 1 to 6
+    - values 1 to 6

 The following columns contain the means of the measurement of the mean and standard deviation of each measurement.
 * tBodyAcc.mean...X
 * tBodyAcc.mean...Y